 5. Get heated

 Heat increases circulation, especially focused heat like that of a jacuzzi, making it a powerful recovery tool between workouts—emphasis on “between workouts.”
-Immediately after a training session, such heat can exacerbate inflammation, and the jets can pound your already damaged muscles, resulting in more soreness instead of less.
+Immediately after a training session, such heat can exacerbate inflammation, and the jets can pound your already damaged muscles, resulting in more muscle soreness instead of less.

 6. Favor fatty acids